wangshenguiuc/OnClass/README.md

 # OnClass
-please see the document of OnClass at https://onclass.readthedocs.io/en/latest/
+Please see the document of OnClass at https://onclass.readthedocs.io/en/latest/

 Our web server can be found at: https://onclass.readthedocs.io/